thejester129/andrewhollis.co.uk/_posts/2025-05-23-the-inked-link.md

 and last but not least

-- How to allow convinient voting from a browser while limiting spam
+- How to allow convenient voting from a browser while limiting spam

 ## Redirection